 Khalid age 15 writes:

 Participating in events helped my Apraxia over time.
-For speech you should have a extremely dedicated therapist who you like.
-Their were times I was frustrated with all the therapy, but my therapist made it fun when we were together.
+For speech, you should have an extremely dedicated therapist who you like.
+There were times I was frustrated with all the therapy, but my therapist made it fun when we were together.
 My speech therapist is the one who introduced me to basketball.
 When we played the game this motivated me to use my words.
 I love the game.
-I play basketball everyday.
-Apraxia is tough to have, but there is hope to go on..
+I play basketball every day.
+Apraxia is tough to have, but there is hope to go on.
 Don’t be afraid, and know you are not alone, were in this together.